 A: We are one of the world’s premier boutique centers for hair restoration.
 We are a world-class center that is specifically for people with hair loss.
 I do all of the consultations personally, and we offer a very comfortable environment in a private facility.
 No patients meet face-to-face, and we only do one procedure per day.
 That way we can dedicate all of our time and effort to each particular case.

-It's 2016, and the technology that allows this type of procedure to be done is here.
+The technology that allows this type of procedure to be done is here.
 Hair restoration is a very natural cosmetic procedure.
-And once you have it done, you're going to feel great about yourself.
+And once you have it done, you’re going to feel great about yourself.

 In the next six to eight months, the Anderson Center for Hair will expand to include a second ARTAS® robot system here in Atlanta.
 For more information about robot-assisted hair restoration surgery, call 404-256-4247 or visit www.atlantahairsurgeon.com.